Rhinofly/play-elasticsearch-client/README.md

 -----------

 This is an ElasticSearch client to be used in applications built in the Play framework.
-It can be used with ElasticSearch version 0.90.6 or higher.
+It can be used with ElasticSearch version 1.0.0 or higher.
+Older versions have a different API and will not work.

 The Play 2.1 (or higher) framework is required for its JSON handling capabilities.

 Installation